amsify42/codeigniter-model-extension/README.md

 ## Pagination

-If you want to get paginated result of this same table with limit 10, you can use function like this
+If you want to get paginated result of this same table with limit 10, you can call paginate function from model instance
 ```php
     $this->users->paginate(10);
 ```

-If you want to get paginated result with some conditions, you can do by couple of ways
+If you want to get paginated result with some conditions, you can do it by couple of ways

-1) You can use codeigniter predefined function along with pagination method something like this
+1) You can use codeigniter predefined db functions along with pagination method
 ```php
     $this->users->where('active', 1)->order_by('id', 'DESC')->paginate(10);
 ```

-2) You can pass callback function as a parameter with conditions in it.
+2) You can also pass callback function as a parameter with conditions in it.
 Even here you can use predefined functions to extend the query.
-Make sure you use parameter as query and return it.
+Make sure you use one parameter as query and return it.
 ```php
 	$conditions = function($query) {
 		return $query->where('active', 1)->order_by('id', 'DESC');